hyperledger-archives/fabric/docs/API/CoreAPI.md

 * **POST /devops/invoke**
 * **POST /devops/query**

 **[DEPRECATED] The /devops endpoints have been deprecated and are superseded by the [/chaincode](#chaincode) endpoint.
-Please use the [/chaincode](#chaincode) endpoint to deploy, invoke, and query chaincodes.
+Please use the [/chaincode](#chaincode) endpoint to deploy, invoke, and query a chaincode.
 [DEPRECATED]**

-Use the Devops APIs to deploy, invoke, and query chaincodes.
+Use the Devops APIs to deploy, invoke, and query a chaincode.
 The required [ChaincodeSpec](https://github.com/hyperledger/fabric/blob/master/protos/chaincode.proto#L60) and [ChaincodeInvocationSpec](https://github.com/hyperledger/fabric/blob/master/protos/chaincode.proto#L89) payloads are defined in [chaincode.proto](https://github.com/hyperledger/fabric/blob/master/protos/chaincode.proto).

 ```
 message ChaincodeSpec {